Chreekar/SharedExpenses/README.md

 # SharedExpenses
-Split household costs in relation to net income
+Split household costs in relation to net income.
+By entering the net incomes of both partners and expenses in different categories, the amount that each partner should transfer to the household withdrawal account is calculated.

 ## How to run